 Then you can run the following commands:

-It will start a full node and begin syncing the Conflux testnet blockchain.
+It will start an archive node and begin syncing the Conflux mainnet blockchain.

 Note that two new directories (